 This apartment is truly one of the prettiest Rome Airbnbs I’ve seen on the market.
+If you’re looking for the best Airbnb in Rome with a terrace, look no further.
 The apartment is located in a charming, elegant and quiet street that runs along the Roman Forum, so you’ll be within a few minutes walking distance from the Colosseum, the Campidoglio, Piazza Venezia and Trastevere.
 While the area is central, the street is very quiet, which can be hard to find in central parts of Rome.

 Up to 6 guests // 3 bedrooms // 3 beds // 3.5 baths.
 Prices from $451 per night.
 Check pricing and dates here.

 This elegant apartment is right by Rome’s most iconic site—The Colosseum.
 You’ll enjoy modern decor, a well-equipped kitchen, and being within walking distance of such incredible sightseeing.
 You can soak up the sun and enjoy your meals on the wide terrace of this comfortable Roman nook at the end of a long day.
 Perfectly located, too!